Transparent dark purple Travel Guide by Insurte logo

 If you cannot travel to Hungary without a visa (for short stays), you will need to apply for a residence permit in your current country of residence.
 This applies to Indian and Chinese citizens, for instance, as well as many others.

 In theory, anyone can apply for a Hungary residence permit.
-With that being said, there are qualifications that applications will need to meet.
+With that being said, there are qualifications that applicants need to meet.

 • You're a student looking to study in Hungary.